gokullan/documents/linux_commands.markdown

             </Directory>
             </VirtualHost>
             ```
-        -   To run the project (application), hit the base URL in the browser
+        -   To run the project (application), hit the base URL (or is it the name of the project folder?) in the browser
         -   References [1](https://www.howtoforge.com/tutorial/ubuntu-codeigniter/), [2](https://computingforgeeks.com/install-codeigniter-php-framework-on-ubuntu/)

 -   Starting MATLAB